PhD student Chimira Andres named recipient of the 2022 Eiffel Excellence Scholarship Program

 Students participating in the Cotutelle Program will be fully integrated into the LPG.
 As a member of the theme “Planets and Moons” which is in close collaboration with the theme “Planet Earth,” students will study the surface and interior of Mars, Mercury, icy satellites and more.
 The research skills of this lab range from the surface to internal dynamics, including geomorphology, petrology, seismology and numerical and theoretical modelling.
 It will include access to weekly seminars and opportunities for collaboration with internationally renowned researchers from the laboratory and their collaborators, including those on current and future space missions.

 “We’re really happy that Chimira has received this scholarship.
-It fulfills part of her professional and personal goals of completing a PhD partially in Canada and partially in France,” says Isaac B. Smith, assistant professor in Lassonde’s Department of Earth & Space Science & Engineering and Planetary Science and Canada Research Chair.
+It fulfils part of her professional and personal goals of completing a PhD partially in Canada and partially in France,” says Isaac B. Smith, assistant professor in Lassonde’s Department of Earth & Space Science & Engineering and Planetary Science and Canada Research Chair.
 “Susan Conway is an expert on terrestrial cryosphere field observations and on using remote sensing to study the cryosphere of Mars.
 Her work and mine closely align, and so having us both mentor Chimira will broaden the research project while offering different styles of mentoring.”

 Together with Conway, Andres will play an active role in the management and implementation of her thesis and the dissemination of her results.
 Their research will use a combination of orbital radar and image data to characterize the geomorphology of ice-related landforms.